Popular Thistlegorm liveaboards Explore all liveaboards

 Top Tips for Thistlegorm

-- A liveaboard cruise which visits the Thistlegorm really is the best way to see this wreck, with early morning dives you will avoid the crowds arriving by boat from Sharm el Sheikh.
+- A liveaboard cruise which visits the Thistlegorm is the best way to see this wreck, with early morning dives you will avoid the crowds arriving by boat from Sharm el Sheikh.

-- The wreck can be a bit disorientating so making a quick slate copy of the sitemap might prove helpful.
+- The wreck can be a bit disorientating, so making a quick slate copy of the sitemap might prove helpful.

-- For photographers a good flash is a big advantage.
-Many of the most photo worthy items, are in the hold, where the light is scarce.
+- For photographers, a good flash is a big advantage.
+Many of the most photo-worthy items are in the hold, where the light is scarce.

 Getting to Thistlegorm